Back to Home Page

 In Chapter Three of his book, The Promised Land, Pierre Berton looks at the Spirit Wrestlers and identifies three particular events in their history, that were, as he describes them, to lead to “the most bizarre chapter in the history of the shaping of the Canadian West”.
 This web page will look at one of these events (the second on his list), which in itself may have been rather minor and incidental, yet would become in reality a pivotal occurrence in Doukhobor history, that set their emigration to Canada in motion.

-The event occurred in 1897 not long after the historic Doukhobor Burning of Arms protest against compulsory military service in the Caucasus, when over 4300 men, women and children, largely from the Akhalkalaki district, were forcibly driven from their mountain villages and scattered, homeless, in the subtropical Georgian lowland Kura River Valley.
+The event involved a Doukhobor petition delivered to the Russian Czarist government in 1897, not long after the historic Doukhobor Burning of Arms protest against compulsory military service in the Caucasus, when over 4300 men, women and children, largely from the Akhalkalaki district, were forcibly driven from their mountain villages and scattered, homeless, in the subtropical Georgian lowland Kura River Valley.
 They were placed in four pre-existing settlements, Gori, Dusheti, Tianeti and Signakhi, near the ancient city and regional capital of Tiflis (Tbilisi).

 Denied land, employment, foreign communication and assistance, and subjected to an unfamiliar hot subtropical climate, the exiles were suffering disease and malnutrition, and hundreds were dying.
 Facing potential annihilation, their salvation materialized somewhat unexpectedly on April 1, 1898 in the form of a decree or directive from the tsarist government giving them permission to emigrate to a new country, but only as we shall see, on certain terms.
 What finally inspired this "act of human kindness" is not certain as there were a number of appeals or petitions made on their behalf to the imperial government for clemency just before that time.
 The uncertainty of the precise role of two Russian empresses in this matter has also perpetuated additional confusion, and in that sense, even Pierre Berton may have had it wrong.

-Another possible occurance that may have helped set the Doukhobor emigration in motion is perhaps best described in the book, The Doukhobors, by George Woodcock and Ivan Avakumovic, and subsequently in Plakun Trava, by K. Tarasoff.
+But it was a petition prepared by the persecuted Doukhobors themselves, that proved to be most consequential in terms of setting their emigration in motion.
+The surrounding circumstances are perhaps best described in the book, The Doukhobors, by George Woodcock and Ivan Avakumovic, and subsequently in Plakun Trava, by K. Tarasoff.
 According to their accounts, the Doukhobor emigration, first to Cyprus, and then Canada, was facilitated by a visit to the Caucasus by the Dowager Empress Maria Feodorovna, the widow of the recently deceased Tsar, Alexander III, who accepted a petition from the exiles and delivered it to imperial government authorities.
 A relevant paragraph from the former book describing this scenario is reproduced below.

 From "The Doukhobors", Woodcock and Avakumovic – 1968, pg.
 117